Sleepstalker: Production

+An international co-production between The United Kingdom and The United States.
 Prism Entertainment began pre-production of the film in 1994.

 Release

 Sleepstalker was released direct-to-video in 1995.
 In the Philippines, the film was released in theaters as A Demon in the House on April 27, 1995.

 Reception

 TV Guide rated it 2/5 stars and wrote, "Sleepstalker simultaneously demonstrates its director's cinematic finesse and frustration at being unable to transform a sow's ear screenplay."